 We are fortunate that New York City with a historic women-majority City Council led by a Black woman, hasn’t seen many highly publicized instances of sexist disinformation, yet.
 Still, Queens Council candidate Linda Lee was the target of a sexist tweet by her primary opponent Steve Behar, suggesting that her campaign was only asking people to vote for her because she was a mother.
+Behar has denied this to be the case, counters that he was responding to one of Lee's supporters and disputes media accounts of the alleged sexist tweet.
 New York City mayoral candidate Maya Wiley said she experienced racist and sexist attacks on social media during her campaign as well.

 Social media platforms have done very little to effectively clamp down on the disinformation that is plaguing our society, and there are few legislative options that are politically feasible.
 Due to heightened awareness of these issues, politicians, think tanks and concerned citizens are asking how we can reform our online platforms to reduce the amount of disinformation and make them a safer place for everyone.